Natherex/CPSC-233-Group-22/README.md

 ## How to Download and Run Files

-- To run the game files, download all files within the repository and save them in a folder together.
+1. To download the game, click the dropdown menu on the top left and select "**master** as the branch.
+2. Then, click the green button at the top right of the screen labeled "**Clone or Download**".
+3. Afterwards, select the option labeled "**Download ZIP**"
+4. Open the newly download ZIP file and extract the folder to anywhere on the PC
-- Run the correct file depending on your OS (Operating System)
+5. Run the correct file depending on your OS (Operating System) using the steps below:

 **For Windows:**
   1. If playing the text-based version: